 All our safaris are custom designed to suit the group size, age, fitness, accommodation choices, length of safari and wildlife viewing requests.
-We take clients on safaris to all the game reserves and national parks in Southern Tanzania and will be happy to help you decide which of these destinations is most suitable for your safari:
+We will be happy to help you decide which of these destinations is most suitable for your safari:

 - Selous Game Reserve;

 - Mikumi National Park;

 - Kilwa ruins;

 As all our tours are custom designed, we can organise a short one or two-night trip or a longer safari where you can visit several of the local national parks and game reserves.